alex-connolly/guardian/vm/evm/README.md

 STOP // marks the end of the external functions JUMPDEST // marks the start of the internal functions

 STOP
+// here are the actual functions func add(a, b int) int { return a + b }
+JUMPDEST
+PUSH "hash of a"
+MSTORE
+PUSH "hash of b"
+MSTORE
+PUSH "hash of a"
+MLOAD
+PUSH "hash of b"
+MLOAD
+ADD

+// always include a stop so that there can be no bleed between functions STOP

 ```